nishant7379/tax_calc_tool/README.md

 - **Modal Popup:**
     - Upon submission, a modal popup displays the calculated tax amount based on the provided information.

+- **Responsive Design:**
+    - Mobile-friendly layout to provide a seamless user experience on smaller screens..

 #### Usage: